non/sortilege/README.md

 It would be interesting to provide randomized physical simulations of divination methods (including dice rolling, coin flipping, and so on).

+If we can find (or generate) accurate data about the historical motion of heavenly bodies it would be interesting to support various kinds of astrology.

 ### Copyright and License

 All code is available to you under the MIT license, available at